 Ever get a great shot only to discover that you had your finger over the lens?
 Don’t despair; simply use the Clone tool to remove your appendage (from the photo, that is).
 Cloning lets you paint over part of your photo by copying another part of the photo.
-Let’s get started.
+Learn how with this quick video tutorial:

 1. Open Photo

 Open your photo in our photo editor by dragging it to the “Edit a photo” launch box on the home page.
 You can also open a photo by clicking the “Edit” button atop the home page, and then clicking a photo storage option below it.
 (You’re telling PicMonkey where to get your photo from.)

 2. Choose Clone Tool